 Lasting 5 hours round-trip, the boat parties entertained passengers with music by on-board DJs, an open bar, and fresh fruit platters, for €89 per person.
 Upgrades and VIP packages also could be purchased.
 Passengers got to enjoy music and drinks during the ride to the coast of Rhenia, where the boat would drop anchor so guests could snorkel and swim.
 There would be more music, drinks and snacks on the way back, along with great views of the sunset.

 The boat parties started on June 1, and the boat club will be wrapping up its inaugural season with a final party sail to Rhenia on Wednesday September 11.

 Full details and booking information are provided on the Mykonos Boat Club website, on its Facebook page, and on its Instagram.

-Party boat view of Rhenia island at sunset (top), the boat’s DJ and some of the partying passengers (center) and two of the boat club videos of party cruise sights and scenes
+Party boat view of Rhenia island at sunset (top), and the boat’s DJ and some of the partying passengers

 Please click on a link below to continue reading.